 The Azure username must exactly match your Ivanti Neurons username.

-Azure AD is now configured, but it is not enabled.
+Entra ID is now configured, but it is not enabled.

 - On the Enable Ivanti Neurons Platform accounts page, click Sign Out & Enable the Ivanti Neurons Sign In page displays.